tpatterson1996/lcc-metadata-manual/README.md

-# Using MDEditor for LCCs' ScienceBase Metadata
+# Using MDEditor for LCCs' ScienceBase Metadata Manual

 ## **Overview**